awesomemotive/WP-Mail-SMTP/readme.txt

 SendGrid has a free SMTP plan that you can use to send up to 100 emails per day.
 With our native SendGrid SMTP integration, you can easily and securely set up SendGrid SMTP on your WordPress site.

 Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-sendgrid-mailer-in-wp-mail-smtp/" rel="friend">SendGrid documentation</a> for more details.

+= Postmark SMTP =

+Send emails securely using your Postmark account with our API integration.
+You can sign up for a free trial without a credit card, which allows you to send up to 100 emails per month.

+Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-postmark-mailer-in-wp-mail-smtp/" rel="friend">Postmark documentation</a> for more details.

 = Gmail SMTP =